(Last Updated On: December 27, 2022)

 Step 11.
 Heat and Serve the Potato Dumplings

 Turn the burner on medium-low.
-Then reheat the potato dumplings and the bacon and onions to your liking, about 7 to 10 minutes.
-Stir occasionally so they won’t stick to the bottom of the pan.
+Then reheat the potato dumplings and the bacon and onions to your liking, for about 7 to 10 minutes.
+Stir occasionally so they won’t stick to the bottom of the pot.

 The best dish that goes with Polish potato dumplings is pork chops and sauerkraut.
 We have always had these two dishes together.